oceanprotocol/docs/content/concepts/metadata-asset-ddo.md

 }
 ```

-## Example of Remote Metadata
+## Example: Some fields encrypted (on-chain / remote)

+The previous example gave all fields in plaintext.
+Here's the same example, with some fields encrypted and changed for on-chain storage.

-Similarly, this is how the metadata file would look as a response to querying Aquarius (remote metadata).
-Note that `url` is removed from all objects in the `files` array, and `encryptedFiles` & `curation` are added.
+This is how the metadata looks as a response to querying Aquarius (remote metadata).

+url` is removed from all objects in the `files` array, and `encryptedFiles` is added.

 ```json
 {